gradle/gradle/design-docs/reporting.md

 - For a multi-project build where `rootProject.check.dependsOn(dashboardReport)` and that applies the code quality plugins:
     - verify that running `gradle check` generates the report after each of the code quality tasks have completed.
     - verify that running `gradle check --continue` generates the report when one of the code quality tasks fails.
-- When `a.mustRunAfter b`:
+- When `a.mustRunAfter b` and `a.dependsOn c` and `b.dependsOn d`
-    - running `gradle a` does not run b.
+    - running `gradle a` runs c then a.
-    - running `gradle a b` runs b and all its dependencies run before a and all of its remaining dependencies.
+    - running `gradle a b` runs d then b then c then a.
-    - running `gradle a b --continue` runs a and its remaining dependencies when b fails.
+    - running `gradle a b --continue` where b is broken, then runs d then b then c then a.
-    - running `gradle a b --continue` runs a and its remaining dependencies when one of b's dependencies fails.
+    - running `gradle a b --continue` where d is broken, then runs d then c then a.
+- When `a.mustRunAfter b` and `b.mustRunAfter a`
+    - running `gradle a` runs a only.
+    - running `gradle a b` gives a reasonable error message
+- When `a.mustRunAfter b` and `b.dependsOn a`
+    - running `gradle a` runs a only.
+    - running `gradle b` gives a reasonable error message
+- When `a.mustRunAfter b` and `b.mustRunAfter c`
-    - running `gradle a b --continue` runs a and its remaining dependencies when one of b's dependencies fails.
+    - running `gradle a b c` runs c then b then a.
 - In parallel mode:
     - when `a.mustRunAfter b` and b depends on a slow task c in another project, verify that c runs before b runs before a.

 ## Automatically add dashboard report task to task graph

+A DSL element will be added to allow a _finaliser_ task to be automatically added to the task graph when some other task is scheduled to run.
+This task and its dependencies are run only if the target task is executed.

+The `build-dashboard` plugin will use this to ensure that the dasboard report task is always updated when any of the reports are generated.

+This type of task relationship will also be used to generate test and code coverage reports after the tests have been executed.
+It will also be used to undeploy applications and stop servers and clean up other resources when the tests that use them have finished executing.

+### User visible changes

-Running `gradle checkstyleMain` will also run `dashboardReport`.
-The `dashboardReport` will be run regardless of whether the `checkstyleMain` succeeds or fails.
+Running `gradle checkstyleMain` will also execute `dashboardReport`.
+The `dashboardReport` task will be executed regardless of whether the `checkstyleMain` task succeeds or fails and regardless of whether `--continue` is used or not.

+The `dashboardReport` task is not executed when none of the reporting tasks in the graph are executed due to failed dependencies.

+TBD - Need to some reasonable behaviour when:

+1. A build has the checkstyle plugin applied.
+2. `gradle check` is run and implcitly generates the dashboard.
+3. The checkstyle plugin is removed.
+4. `gradle check` is run.
+The dashboard should still be generated or removed.
+Currently, the old report would not be regenerated.

+### Implementation approach

+When a task a is a finaliser for task b, then:

+- when task b is added to the graph, then task a must be added to the graph.
+- task a must always execute after task b.
+- task a must be executed if task b is executed, and regardless of whether task b succeeds or fails.
+- task a should not be executed if task b is not executed and task a is otherwise not required to be executed.
+Here 'not executed' includes:
+    - was not executed due to a failed dependency.
+    - was considered up-to-date.
+    - was disabled or skipped due to an onlyIf { } constraint.
+    - is a finaliser for tasks which were not executed for some reason.
+- A dependency task c of task a should not be executed if task b is not executed (as above) and the task c is otherwise not required to be executed

+### Test coverage

+For build with the `build-dashboard` plugin applied to the root project and the (say) `checkstyle` plugin applied:
+    - running `gradle check` will run the `buildDashboard` task.
+    - running `gradle check` will run the `buildDashboard` task when the checkstyle task fails.
+    - running `gradle check` will not run the `buildDashboard` task when the checkstyle task is not executed due to a failed dependency.
+    - running `gradle check --continue` will not run the `buildDashboard` task when the checkstyle task is not executed due to a failed dependency.
+TBD - some general int tests

 ## Separate test report generation from test execution

 Configure a `TestReport` task to always run after the `Test` task, and change the `TestReport` type to implement `Reporting`.
-Remove the reporting from the `Test` task type.
+Remove (via deprecation) the reporting from the `Test` task type.

 ## Include summary of all verification task results in the dashboard report